|

 The crops are laced through a landscape of wooded valleys and low mountains.

-Aegina is also famous for its ceramics.
+Apart from its sensational holiday travel, Aegina island is also famous for its ceramics.